-All accidents, regardless of how minor, involving students going to or from school, on school property, engaged in school sponsored activities off campus or on the school bus must be reported by the student involved to the teacher or person in charge of the activity as soon as they occur.
-The person in charge will fill out and sign an accident report to be sent to the health office.
-Students are to report as soon as possible to the health office.
+All accidents involving students going to or from school, on school property, engaged in schoolsponsored activities off-campus or on the school bus, must be reported by the student involved to the teacher or person in charge of the activity as soon as possible.
+The responsible person will then fill out and sign an accident report to be sent to the health office.
+Students are also encouraged to report to the health office as soon as possible.